HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-A curious aspect of this data is that mobile devices appear to be performing better than their desktop counterparts at the median and 75th percentile.
-It's good that the median website is well below the 100 millisecond threshold for what's considered [a "good" FID score](https://web.dev/fid/#what-is-a-good-fid-score), but the 75th percentile is in the "needs improvement" category for both mobile and desktop.
+This chart shows the distribution of all websites' 75th percentile FID values.
+The median website has a FID value of 0 ms for at least 75% of both desktop and phone user experiences.
+This "perfect FID" experience even extends into the 75th percentile of websites.
+Only when we get to the 90th percentile do we start to see imperfect FID values, but only 25 ms.

+Given that the "good" FID threshold is [100 ms](https://web.dev/fid/#what-is-a-good-fid-score), we can say that at least 90% of websites meet this bar.
+In fact, we know from the analysis done in the [Performance](./performance) chapter that 100% of websites actually have "good" FID experiences on desktop devices, and 92% on mobile devices.
+FID is an unusually permissive metric.

 {{ figure_markup(
     image="inp.png",
-    caption="The distribution of the INP scores by origin and percentile.", description="TODO",
+    caption="The distribution of websites' 75th percentile INP values.", description="TODO",
     chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTok8UGqYaA58uKaASB2pfM2jlmQu6g3kwHxB6Lb8L7dbccyDtQht823YhchdXRG8SZpB3asRayJI97/pubchart?oid=675812331&format=interactive",
     sheets_gid="1763213051",